PixlRush/CSC290-Blog/blog3.md

 This further cements the conflict of interest.
 They cite *"classroom response systems"* specifically in the last line of their conclusion to drive home their point and generate new customers.

 That is not all, there is a selection bias in place here.
-For such a question like *"How does Technology Impact Student Learning?"*, they manage to only touch on the positives.
+For such a question like *"How does Technology Impact Student Learning?"*, they touch on only the positives.
 Their major points for their paragraphs are as follows:

 > + Technology affords better access to resources
 > + Technology can improve student engagement